paco-barreras/multi-gpt-code-dev/INSTRUCTIONS_GENERIC.md

         * Unit Tester: `[UT-TIMESTAMP]`
         * Notebook Writer: `[NB-TIMESTAMP]`
         (The Human Overseer will be responsible for implementing or managing the actual timestamping if a formal, automated logging system is integrated.)
-    * **Logging Responsibility:** The Master Agent is responsible for maintaining a log of all signed messages it sends and receives.
-This log, which could be a designated canvas, a shared document, or a structured set_of text files, is managed and persisted by the Human Overseer.
-This log serves as the project's "message bus" and history.

 2.  **Unsigned Messages (Informal Interaction, Clarifications, Quick Feedback, Assistance Requests):**
     These messages facilitate more fluid, conversational exchanges.
 They are suitable for: